-U.S. Secretary of State Mike Pompeo criticized Beijing after a Chinese court sentenced 10 Hong Kong citizens who were arrested by the Chinese coast guard in August.
+U.S. Secretary of State Mike Pompeo criticized Communist China after a mainland court sentenced 10 Hong Kong citizens who were arrested by the Chinese coast guard in August.
 These 10 were a part of 12 Hong Kong activists, which included two minors.
 They were attempting to escape to Taiwan.
 According to their relatives, they all pled guilty in hopes of receiving lighter sentences.

 Tang Kai-yin was sentenced to three years in prison, while Quinn Moon received a two-year jail term.
 The remaining eight were given seven months in prison for the crime of “illegally crossing the border.”
 Tang was fined 20,000 yuan ($3,060); Quinn was ordered to pay 15,000 yuan ($2,300) in fines.
 The remaining eight were fined 10,000 yuan ($1,533).
 The minors were repatriated back to Hong Kong.
 However, Hong Kong police declared that the minors might soon face charges.